PDM4AR/exercises/docs/00-preliminaries.md

 - **Finals** group exercises, graded (will account for 70% (30 + 40) of the final grade).
 - **Extra** exercises from previous years, not graded.

+**ERRATA CORRIGE 2023**: weekly up to 40%, second final(ex10) 50% and ex09 (as bonus due to delayed release) still 30%.
+So that in total you have 120%.

 #### **Warm-up** exercises, not graded.

 Just ensuring everything is working as expected.